pere3353/omnifact_web/index.md

 - Objective claims needs to have a web citation.
 - Try to limit yourself to 1-2 sentences per citation.
 - Include a call-to-action if possible.

-### Valid Sources

-Use [AllSides](https://www.allsides.com/unbiased-balanced-news) to vet the source.
+- Use [AllSides](https://www.allsides.com/unbiased-balanced-news) to vet your citations.
 Far-left or far-right sources should be avoided.

 ### Posts